LDannijs/PatchPeek/README.md

 # RSS Changelog

-Basically, add rss feeds and it will check for any potential breaking changes.
+Fetches Github Releases changelog with API and it will check for any potential breaking changes.
 Mostly useful for checking for docker container updates before breaking something.

 ## Future additions:

-- Use Github API to filter out pre-releases?
+- Add caching?
+- put github token in config when building app

 ## Screenshot